mgjohnston/mgjohnston.github.io/about.md

 ### Site

-Here, is an archive of my [scietific publications](../publications/) with free-to-access PDFs of all the works I am assoicated with.
+Here, is an archive of my [scientific publications](../publications/) with free-to-access PDFs of all the works I am assoicated with.
 As well as a collection of [posts](../) about hobbies, from statistical riddles to homebrew.

 ### Contact me